Sonchus asper, a

 bulging out round and embracing the stems, and serration's tips grow

 to sharp prickles to hurt.
-Flower heads are yellow, about 2cm in
+Flower heads are yellow and about 2cm

 hairs.
 Bloom time: April-October. |